 Surge Institute: Elevating Leaders of Color in Educational Spaces

 Education is the civil rights issue of our time.
-Depending on a governmental system to bring change no longer seems effective, and history proves it.
+Solely depending on a governmental system to bring change no longer seems effective, and history proves it.
 We are living in this moment because of our ancestor’s vision, strength and desire for all to be free from unjust laws.
-And we must maximize lessons from the past to gain greater perspective on how to continue the movement to advance our civil right to be young, gifted and free, now and forever more.
+And we must maximize lessons from the past to gain a greater perspective on how to continue the movement to advance our civil right to be young, gifted, and free, now and forever more.

 Explore these powerful organizations!

 Originally supported by Washington Lawyers' Committee of Civil Rights and Urban Affairs

 "Being a project manager is like being an artist, you have the different colored process streams combining into a work of art." - Gregg Cimmarrusti